Ignalina Nuclear Power Plant: Shutdown

 As a condition of entry into the European Union, Lithuania agreed in 1999 to close existing units of the station, citing the Ignalina plant's lack of a containment building as a high risk.
 The EU agreed to pay €820 million decommissioning costs and compensation, with payments continuing until 2013.

 Closure of Ignalina faced fierce opposition from Lithuanians, as it provided income to most local residents.
 To compensate for this, a project was started to encourage tourism and other small businesses.
 Others were afraid that the price of electricity would skyrocket or that Lithuania would be left to cope with the extremely high costs of decommissioning the plant and disposing of its nuclear waste.
 A 2008 referendum proposed extending the operation of Unit 2 until a new plant could be completed as a replacement; the referendum gained 1,155,192 votes for the proposal, but ultimately failed to gain the 50% turnout necessary to be passed.
 President Valdas Adamkus opposed the measure on grounds that continued operation would not respect Lithuania's international commitments.

-The Lithuanian government forecasts that the electricity price for households will rise by 30% from 2010.
+The Lithuanian government initially forecast a 30% rise in the price of electricity for households from 2010.
 Analysts expect that the shutdown could cut Lithuania's gross domestic product growth by 1–1.5%, and increase inflation by 1%.
 Ignalina's production will be compensated for by production of the fossil fuel Elektrėnai Power Plant as well as by imports from Russia, Latvia, Estonia, Ukraine, and Belarus.
 The closure may test Lithuanian–Russian relations.
 Responding to concerns that Lithuania would become more dependent on Russian energy sources that could be withdrawn if relations deteriorate, President Dalia Grybauskaitė issued reassuring statements in late 2009.
 This has not materialised as in March of 2022 Lithuania has cut off all Russian gas imports.
-Lithuania imports 70% of its power, mostly from Sweden, and the average price of electricity is among the highest in EU.
+Lithuania imports 70% of its power, mostly from Sweden, and the average price of electricity is currently below the EU's average.
 In 2015, transmission lines connected Lithuania to Sweden (700 MW) and Poland (500 MW).

 Decommissioning

-Ignalina NPP decommissioning project includes decommissioning of Unit 1 and 2 and auxiliary facilities.
+Ignalina NPP decommissioning project includes decommissioning of Unit 1 and unit 2 and auxiliary facilities.
 The process is divided into two phases.
 The first phase started in 2004 and continued until 2013.
 The second phase was scheduled for 2014–2029.
 By 2030, the site of two reactors should be ready for re-use ("brownfield").

 On 26 November 2002, Lithuanian government passed a resolution to the effect that the Ignalina NPP Unit 1 is to be decommissioned through immediate dismantling.
 The choice of method was influenced by economic and social factors, safety aspects, and decommissioning work experience at other nuclear power plants.
 Representatives of Ignalina NPP were also in favor of immediate dismantling because in this case prerequisites would be created for improving employment rate.
 One of the decommissioning priorities is in-house approach – to perform as many works as possible with own personnel.

 Unloading of used fuel from the unit 2 began on 1 February 2011.